Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/laura-burk/volleyball-project/project-description-volleyball.md

 #### Folder **topscorers**

 As you learned about the different parts of the season above, the four provided files should be named straightforward to you.
-The top scorer files are not based on overlapping time periods! ⚠️
+The four files are not based on overlapping time periods! ⚠️

+The columns are explained here shortly:

+-   top scorer ranking in the respective part of the season
+-   name, might be slightly different to the name in the roster files
+-   position
+-   points overall: all the points the player scored in the respective part of the season
+-   errors overall: all the errors of a player in the respective part of the season
+-   `points per set = points overall / sets played`
+-   sets played: number of sets a player was (at least partially) playing on court
+-   games played: number of games a player was (at least partially) playing on court
+-   `top-scorer = points overall - errors overall`

+Please add a column with the players’ errors per set and the team name to the top scorer files and update them on GitHub.

+If a player appears in the top scorer ranking but not in the roster, please add the available information to the roster .csv-file and update it on GitHub.

 #### Folder **team-logos**